transdim/transdim.github.com/index.md

 cover: false
 ---

 I am Xinyu Chen.
 Currently, I am leading an innovative and interesting GitHub project.
-That is [**transdim**](https://github.com/xinychen/transdim), which is a problem-oriented project for **trans**portation **d**ata **im**putation.
+That is **transdim** (GitHub repository: [https://github.com/xinychen/transdim](https://github.com/xinychen/transdim)), which is a problem-oriented project for **trans**portation **d**ata **im**putation.
 It has covered a manifold of machine learning models.
 In the meanwhile, my collaborators have developed some tensor learning models with me for spatiotemporal data imputation forecasting.

 ## News